JLMARIN/imaging/README.md

 ## Runtime Dependencies ##

-The following packages are required to run the scripts:
+The following packages are required to run the programs:

 - v4l-utils
 - gstreamer-1.0
 - jq
-- inotify
+- inotify           (for spec3, and multicam)
-- geographiclib
+- geographiclib     (only for scripts in 'utilities' folder)
-- exiftool
+- exiftool          (only for scripts in 'utilities' folder)
+- opencv >= v2.4    (for programs in 'focus' folder)

 On a Debian / Ubuntu system, the following command line instructions can be used to install all required packages: